kakkapriyesh/Turbulence-flow-and-heat-budgets-in-OpenFOAM/Readme.md

 Controldict and fvschemes files are given for reference.

-Please cite this work in the following paper.
+Please cite this paper if the code is usefult to you.

 Kakka, Priyesh, and Kameswararao Anupindi.
 "Assessment of subgrid-scale models for large-eddy simulation of a planar turbulent wall-jet with heat transfer."
 International Journal of Heat and Mass Transfer 153 (2020): 119593. https://doi.org/10.1016/j.ijheatmasstransfer.2020.119593